 Habitat and impact

 Purple loosestrife is typically found invading lakeshores, wetlands, ponds, and wet pastures and ditches.
 The flowers are magenta, and they are found on tall, narrow spikes from July to October.
 Purple loosestrife has square stems, which help to tell it apart from some of the look-alikes that grow in the same areas.
 In winter months, dead brown flower stalks remain with old seed capsules visible on the tips.
-Loosestrife's appearance is similar to fireweed and spirea and often co-habitates with garden loosestrife along King County's lakeshores and wetlands.
+Purple loosestrife's appearance is similar to fireweed and spirea and is sometimes found growing with garden loosestrife along King County's lakeshores and wetlands.

 Legal status in King County, Washington

-This Class B noxious weed is found throughout the State of Washington and control is required in King County.
-This species is also on the Washington quarantine list (known as the prohibited plants list) (external link) and it is prohibited to transport, buy, sell, offer for sale, or to distribute plants or plant parts of this species, into or within the state of Washington.
+Class B noxious weed.
+Control is required in King County.
+This species is also on the Washington quarantine list (known as the prohibited plants list) and it is prohibited to transport, buy, sell, offer for sale, or to distribute plants or plant parts of this species, into or within the state of Washington.
 It is further prohibited to intentionally transplant wild plants and/or plant parts of this species within the state of Washington.
 For more information on noxious weed regulations and definitions, see Noxious weed lists and laws.

 Additional information on purple loosestrife